SylviaNyamwathi/Case_Study/documentation/monitoring.md

 Two thresholds deserve their reasoning stated, because the panel will ask.

 **Why 2% rejected.** Day one rejected 0%, and the injected-fault demo rejected 0.45%.
-Anything above 2% on a file this clean means a systematic upstream change — a renamed category, a unit change — not a handful of bad rows.
+Anything above 2% on a file this clean means a systematic upstream change, a renamed category, a unit change — not a handful of bad rows.
 Tightening it to 0% would page on a single legitimately odd row; loosening it to 10% would let a broken carrier feed through unnoticed.

 **Why 20% volume deviation.** With one file a day and a stable network, day-over- day row count should barely move.
-20% is wide enough to survive a genuine schedule expansion and narrow enough to catch a truncated file — the most common real-world failure and the one that reconciliation alone cannot catch, because a half-file reconciles perfectly against itself.
+20% is wide enough to survive a genuine schedule expansion and narrow enough to catch a truncated file, the most common real-world failure and the one that reconciliation alone cannot catch, because a half-file reconciles perfectly against itself.